|

 a green arc when you exercise one of these items.

-You will want to file the points or even replace them if you have too
+You will want to file the contacts or even replace them if you have too

 serious a